divengine/laze/README.md

 # Div PHP Laze

-**laze** is a PHP library designed for defining _lazy evaluation_.
+**laze** is a PHP library designed for defining [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation).
 Values are set as closures and only materialize upon first access, ensuring efficient and controlled initialization.
 Once a closure function is evaluated, it becomes immutable and cannot be redefined as a different value.
 However, it can be redefined as a `closure` until it’s accessed, at which point it transforms into a non-closure value.

 **laze** might be an English word that suggests relaxation or laziness, but in this context, it’s actually an acronym derived from **Lazy Evaluation**.
 This refers to a programming technique where the evaluation of an expression is delayed until its value is needed.
 With **laze**, once the value is evaluated, it **becomes an immutable value**.
 In other words, a value that, although evaluated with delay, cannot be modified after its initial evaluation.
 Thus, **laze** encapsulates the concept of deferred evaluation that results in a definitive value, combining flexibility and robustness into one concept.